Following the recent coronavirus outbreak a number of our services have been affected.

 See our countryside information for the latest about what facilities are open and the safety measures in place.

-Our adult community education centres are currently closed.
-Although we are continuing to offer online and flexible learning for many existing learners.
 To keep up to date and find the latest information on adult education we advise you to follow adult community education on Facebook and adult community education on Twitter and sign up to the adult community education newsletter.
-Through these channels we will be releasing additional information including:

 Information, support and guidance for parents during the coronavirus outbreak can be found on the respective Facebook pages of our centres.